Venice ain't what it used to be.

 - Final Fantasy has the techno genius Cid, who, in most of his incarnations, has eventual access to an airship that can sometimes even go beyond the main world in question!

 - In Grim Grimoire, the Ferryman Charon is a unit you can create.
 In addition to being a troop transport unit, it can also ''throw'' its passengers at the enemy in a pinch.

-- In Sam & Max season 2 episode 5, Harry Moleman takes the literal role of Charon as a conductor for the Soul Train.
+- In Sam & Max Beyond Time And Space episode 5, Harry Moleman takes the literal role of Charon as a conductor for the Soul Train.

 - The Boatman in MediEvil is surprised to see Sir Dan again, since he usually only takes passengers on one-way trips.
 He offers you transport to the next level if you find him some Lost Souls (what with the dead rising, he lost track of them).

 - Touhou's Komachi Onozuka is technically a Shinigami, but she works as a ferrywoman rather than a reaper.
 She's simultaneously The Slacker and Brilliant, but Lazy - Komachi goes at a slow pace and accumulates a huge work backlog, but spends a lot of time having friendly chats with each soul she ferries across the Sanzu River to be judged by her superior, or takes breaks to give advice to the living.